eddyjlhaigh/cardano-test-framework/README.md

 A prototype to see if gRPC would be a valid tool to help with Cardano test frameworks.

+## Summary

+This project consists of two services - a client and a server.
+These communicate over gRPC and implement functions over `cardano-cli`.
+The server should be placed in an environment that contains an instance of `cardano-cli` and `cardano-node`.
+The server has several rpc methods that allow you to run commands from the client.
+You can launch a server by running `server -p 50005` if you have the stand-alone executable and there is a dummy client to test this with by running `client -p 50005`.

 ## Requirements:

 - Golang 1.15